 Statement: The Institute for International Women’s Rights – Manitoba (IIWR-MB) acknowledges that Indigenous Peoples’ rights and knowledge systems are critical to developing solutions to the climate crisis and achieving climate justice.
 Indigenous women are disproportionately affected by the climate crisis yet are powerful agents in the fight to halt it.
 We must build, support and create platforms for Indigenous knowledge holders, Elders, youth and frontline land and water protectors.
 We must amplify Indigenous Peoples’ voices to elevate their leadership in climate justice.
 By providing Indigenous communities and peoples with resources and space, they can inspire a new generation of Indigenous climate leaders building solutions centred around their inherent rights and cultures.
 Through systems of free, prior and informed consent and self-determination, our work must support Indigenous Peoples, reinforcing their place as leaders in climate change discourse and driving solutions for today and tomorrow.

-AND IIWR-MB WILL BE HOSTING 3 WEBINARS, IN PREPARATION FOR CSW66!
-MORE INFO HERE!
+AND IIWR-MB HOSTED 2 WEBINARS, IN PREPARATION FOR CSW66!

 The sixty-sixth session of the Commission on the Status of Women will take place from 14 to 25 March 2022.
-It is virtual.
+It is virtual for most NGO Delegates.

-The CSW is held in New York, New York with some events in the United Nations building.
+The formal meetings of CSW are held in New York, with most events in the United Nations building.
 Parallel events put on by NGO’s from around the world, will be virtual.

 The associated costs, if any, are up to each participant.
 For CSW 66 there will not be the travel and living costs as incurred with previous meetings.